 Armando Wridt is one of the 7 Masters that received their red belt from the hands of the late Grand Master Helio Gracie.
-One of the pioneers of Brazilian Jiu Jitsu, Armando Wridt defended the Gracie Jiu Jitsu style in several grappling and Vale-Tudo events - also known as No Holds Barred, the sport that would later became MMA.
+One of the pioneers of Brazilian Jiu-Jitsu, Armando Wridt defended the Gracie Jiu-Jitsu style in several grappling and Vale-Tudo events – also known as No Holds Barred, the sport that would later become mixed martial arts (MMA).

 Full Name: Armando Wridt

 Lineage: Mitsuyo Maeda > Carlos Gracie > Helio Gracie > Armando Wridt

 Nickname: “Dedinho” was a name given by his training partners at Gracie Jiu-Jitsu.
 It stands for “Little Finger”.
 The Nickname was given as Mr Wridt is missing his right thumb; he lost it while working with a woodcutter as a teenager.